Weenkus/deep-learning-local-enviroment-setup/README.md

-# Deeplearning Local Environment Setup (GPU)
+# Deep Learning Local Environment Setup (GPU)

-A tutorial how to setup a local deep learning environment.
-I tend to forget things, therefore this is a remainder how I like doing it.
-The general gist is that instead of installing CUDA and playing with local enviroments we will use [docker](https://www.docker.com/) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) which installs CUDA for us making our job pasting one line of code.
+A tutorial for how to set up a local deep learning environment.
+I tend to forget things, so this is a reminder of how I like to do it.
+The gist of it is that, instead of installing CUDA and playing with local enviroments, we will use [docker](https://www.docker.com/) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) which will install CUDA for us, so that our job comes down to just copying and pasting a single line of code.

 # Dependencies